 VeePN might keep these logs to bill users who may have stepped over the company’s fair usage policy in regards to data usage per month.
 In addition to the above-mentioned minor logs, VeePN also keeps data about the simultaneous devices a user may have protected through their account.
 Keep in mind that this information is encrypted, so no one can get to its content no matter what.

-With that said, VeePN can do itself a huge favor by going through a public audit and getting its security and privacy features checked.
+With that said, VeePN has done itself a huge favor by going through a public audit (done by cure53 as we were told by company representatives) and getting its security and privacy features checked.
 Other VPN services like NordVPN have done it, and the audit has proven a huge advantage for them over their competitors.

 For now, though, you’ll just have to trust VeePN.